-Please confirm attendance, or request a proxy notice, to: Simon James, Chief Financial Officer, c/o Georgia Murnane, IMI, Fanshaws, Brickendon, Hertford SG13 8PQ, or email ceooffice@theimi.org.uk
+Please confirm attendance, or request a proxy notice, to: Simon James, Chief Financial Officer, c/o Georgia Murnane, IMI, Fanshaws, Brickendon, Hertford SG13 8PQ, or email ceooffice@theimi.org.uk s the IMI entered its centenary year in 2020, the organisation was focused on its vision of building a skilled, adaptable and professional international automotive workforce.
+Our mission - "To provide our members with the best skills, solutions and tools to fulfil their career ambitions" - felt as relevant in 2020 as it must have done in 1920.

-The Annual Report will be available on the IMI website from September 2020, anyone requiring a hard copy should contact ceooffice@theimi.org.uk or at the address above.
+The Annual Report will be available on the IMI website from September 2021, anyone requiring a hard copy should contact ceooffice@theimi.org.uk or at the address above.